 Echo Lake is one of those fun smaller lakes (and warmest in the valley) that is big enough to water ski on, but small enough to know your neighbors.

 Echo Lake is located northeast of the village of Bigfork, MT at the foot of the Swan Mountain Range at an elevation of around 2,998 feet.
 It is about a ten minute drive away from the village of Bigfork on paved roads with a State of Montana public boat launch on the north side.
 Echo Lake is about 695 acres in surface area and is considered the warmest lake for swimming in the Flathead Valley.
 The wandering, lightly wooded shoreline boasts of upscale homes and rustic cabins and would be considered relatively developed real estate.
-There is generally only a handful of homes or property for sale at any one time and many times none at all.
-The typical lake property on Echo is about 100 feet wide.
+There is generally only a handful of homes or property for sale at any one time.
+A typical lake property on Echo is about 100 feet wide.

 Echo Lake is dotted with small private islands and bays which make for interesting kayaking and canoeing along with residents and visitors enjoying skiing, jet skiing, and now paddle-boarding.
 According to the Montana Dept. of Fish, Wildlife and Parks, fishing opportunities on Echo Lake include Brook Tour, Kokanee, Lake Whitefish, Largemouth Bass, Northern Pike, Rainbow Trout and Yellow Perch.
 The Montana Fish Wildlife and Parks department has additional information on their website about Echo Lake and its boating & fishing access site.